-Others were also considered that speed humps were not necessary (noise/vibration) and were concerned at the added signage, line marking etc. The speed humps will be low profile and cannot be implemented without the regulatory signs and lines being implemented.
+A number of respondents also considered that speed humps were not necessary (noise/vibration) and were concerned at the additional signage, line marking etc. The speed humps will be low profile and cannot be implemented without the regulatory signs and lines being implemented.